Philadelphia church providing sanctuary for Jamaican family fighting deportation

 "It's just sad.
 I just can't understand a lot of times where you think you did everything right.
 You work, you pay your taxes and live as a good citizen, you help others, we volunteer.
 I just can't... the thought of even trying to go back to nothing is hard," Oneita said.

-Fearing deportation, they are now living in a sanctuary church, Tabernacle United in West Philadelphia.
+Fearing deportation, they have moved from the First United Methodist Church of Germantown and are now living in another sanctuary church, Tabernacle United in West Philadelphia.

 The church is working with an organization called New Sanctuary Movement of Philadelphia.